 - Faculty and staff engaged in research (including postdocs): administered by Duke Office of Scientific Integrity-ASIST

-- Note that NIH trainees (including junior faculty, residents, clinical fellows, postdocs on specific NIH training fellowships) are required to complete additional RCR education, including at least 8hr of in-person RCR education.
-RCR education programs that fulfill this specific NIH RCR training requirement are offered by the Trent Center for Bioethics and Office of Postdoctoral Services)
+- Note that NIH trainees (including junior faculty, residents, clinical fellows, postdocs on specific NIH training fellowships) are required to complete additional RCR education, including at least 8 contact hours of collaborative RCR education.
+An RCR workshop series that fulfills this specific NIH RCR training requirement is offered by the Trent Center for Bioethics, Humanities & History of Medicine.

 - PhD graduate students (non-biomedical): administered by the Duke Graduate School

 - PhD graduate students (including MSTP students) (biomedical): administered by the Office of Biomedical Graduate Education

 - Masters students: administered by the Duke Graduate School